urielrodriguezusma/01RetoTecnico/README.md

 This project is conformed with two Microservices: TransacionService and AntifraudService
 - TransactionService: This service is in charge to create a new transaction record into the database.
 It exposes and API with a controller call Transactions.Controller with 2 Endpoint

-  - POST /api/Transactions: This endpoint creates a new Transaction record.
+  - POST /api/Transactions: This endpoint creates a new Transaction record with Status "Pending".
 Let's see an example of the body

             {
                  "sourceAccountId": "b34fcb26-3915-4f06-b50c-a8e1e0a74a9b",